-The admission of demonstrative evidence is a matter committed to the discretion of the trial court. there is no requirement that Furthermore, the Commonwealth establish the sanctity of its exhibits a moral certainty.
-Every hypothetical beyond possibility of tampering need not be eliminated; it is evidence, sufficient that the direct or circumstantial, establishes а reasonable inference that the identity and condition of the exhibit remained unimpaired until it was surrendered to the trial court.
+The admission of demonstrative evidence is a matter committed to the discretion of the trial court. is Furthermore, there no requirement that the Commonwealth establish the sanctity of its exhibits beyond a moral certainty.
+Every hypothetical possibility of tampering need not be eliminated; it is sufficient that the evidence, direct or circumstantial, establishes a reasonable inference that the identity and condition of the exhibit remained unimpaired until it was surrendered to the trial court.
 Finally, physical evidence may be properly admitted despite gaps in testimony regarding its custody.